Michel Ney: Ney crossing the Dniepr

 Ney ordered everyone to move to the Dnieper in the hope of crossing to the opposite bank on the ice.
 Everyone, from soldiers to officers, was amazed by this decision.
 To surprised and incredulous stares, Ney declared that if no one supported him, he would go alone.
 And the soldiers knew very well that this was not posturing.
 When, finally, the lucky ones reached the opposite shore and already considered themselves saved.
 To get to the shore, they had to climb another steep icy slope.
 Many fell back on the ice.
 Of the three thousand soldiers who accompanied Ney, 2,200 drowned during the crossing.

-Ney fought at the Berezina and helped hold the vital bridge at Kovno (modern-day Kaunas), where legend portrays Ney as the last of the invaders to cross the bridge and exit Russia.
+Ney fought at Berezina and helped hold the vital bridge at Kovno (modern-day Kaunas), where legend portrays Ney as the last of the invaders to cross the bridge and exit Russia.
 On 25 March 1813, Ney was given the title of Prince de la Moskowa.
 During the 1813 campaign, Ney fought at Weissenfels, was wounded at Lützen, and commanded the left wing at Bautzen.
 Ney later fought at Dennewitz and Leipzig, where he was again wounded.
 In the 1814 campaign in France, Ney fought various battles and commanded various units.
 At Fontainebleau, Ney became the spokesperson for the marshals' revolt on 4 April 1814, demanding Napoleon's abdication.
 Ney informed Napoleon that the army would not march on Paris; Napoleon responded, "the army will obey me!" to which Ney answered, "the army will obey its chiefs".

 When Paris fell and the Bourbons reclaimed the throne, Ney, who had pressured Napoleon to accept his first abdication and exile, was promoted, lauded, and made a Peer of France by the newly enthroned King Louis XVIII.
 Although Ney had pledged his allegiance to the restored monarchy, the Bourbon court looked down on him because he was a commoner by birth.